THE BEST LAS VEGAS PROPERTIES

 that can be converted to a fixed rate loan under specified conditions.

-Cooperative (co-op) - A type of multiple ownership in which
+Cooperative (co-op) - A type of multiple ownership in

-specific apartment or unit.
+to occupy a specific apartment or unit.

-Corporate Relocation - Arrangements under which an employer moves
+Corporate Relocation - Arrangements under which an

-expanding its office capacity.
+headquarters or expanding its office capacity.

 Co-Signer - A person who signs a promissory note